Pyrgotis transfixa

 Pyrgotis transfixa is a species of moth of the family Tortricidae.
-It is endemic to New Zealand.
+It is endemic to New Zealand and is found in the Wellington region.
+This species inhabits native forest.
+Adults are on the wing in December and are attracted to light.
 It is classified as "At Risk, Naturally Uncommon" by the Department of Conservation.

 Taxonomy

 This species was first described by Edward Meyrick from a specimen collected by George Hudson at Gollan's Valley, Wellington in December.
 Meyrick named the species Catamacta transfixa.
-George Hudson described and illustrated this species under that name in his 1928 book The Butterflies and Moths of New Zealand.
+Hudson described and illustrated this species under that name in his 1928 book The Butterflies and Moths of New Zealand.
 In 1971 John S. Dugdale placed this species within the genus Pyrgotis.
 The holotype specimen of this species is held at the Natural History Museum, London.

 Description

 Meyrick described this species as follows:

 ♂︎.
 15 mm.
 Head and thorax dark purplish-fuscous mixed with dark red-brown.
 Palpi dark fuscous.
 Antennal ciliations 1.
 Forewings suboblong, costa anteriorly gently arched, with rather broad fold from base to beyond 1/3, termen sinuate, oblique; ferruginous-brown suffusedly reticulated with glistening greyish-violet; a narrow suffused ochreous-whitish median streak from base to termen, similar streaks on veins 6 and 7, on vein 3, and space between this and tornus suffusedly irrorated ochreous-whitish : cilia ferruginous-brown mixed whitish, tips whitish, at apex a violet-grey bar.
 Hindwings pale grey, very faintly; mottled; cilia whitish.